Bar in Bar Chart in Tableau - 3 Ways #BestPractices #VizTips

 2) Select the 2 measures (Actual and Forecast) required for this visualization.
 (Looking for comparable measures only, and not metrics of different scales.
 E.g. Revenue in Millions and Percentage of Returns as a % cannot be used for this example.)

 3) Use Measure Values on Rows (or Columns).
 For Vertical chart, use Rows; for a horizontal chart, use Columns.
 (At this point, a new Measure Value shelf is created, both the measures standing together, one behind another).
-To understand the order of operations, the measure on the top will be in front.
-It can be rearranged later.
+To understand the order of operations, the measure on the top will be at the back.
+It will eventually come to the front or can be rearranged later.

 4) Use the Name field on Columns (or Rows) for slicing the aggregation into multiple pieces